pbinkley/microcopying_1940/index.markdown

-likely in the near future to cause perhaps a congestion of planning and projects and schemes and so forth, and that it was highly desirable at this time to see if we could pool our interests, so to speak, and endeavor to bring some order out <span style="page" id="page12">[p.12]</span> of what threatened to be a very real chaos, and so by bringing together the agencies most interested in these matters, we hope some approach to that can be made.</p>
+likely in the near future to cause perhaps a congestion of planning and projects and schemes and so forth, and that it was highly desirable at this time to see if we could pool our interests, so to speak, and endeavor to bring some order out <span class="page" id="page12">[p.12]</span> of what threatened to be a very real chaos, and so by bringing together the agencies most interested in these matters, we hope some approach to that can be made.</p>